Running Out Of Water: Thornton Begins Installing Pipeline From Poudre River In Fort Collins

 CBS4 contacted Larimer County commissioners for comment on this article.
 However, multiple commissioners wrote back saying they could not comment on the story due to ongoing litigation.

 Koleber said the stretch of the pipeline they’ve already installed is expediting the process of someday moving millions of gallons at a time to Thornton.
-He said the construction should also show both Larimer and Weld counties that the city is actively working on getting the water they purchased.MORE NEWS: First Universalist Church Opens Parking Lot For People To Sleep, Live Out Of Their Cars
+He said the construction should also show both Larimer and Weld counties that the city is actively working on getting the water they purchased.MORE NEWS: As Colorado's Roads Get Busier, Officials Provide Suggestions For Avoiding A Road Rage Situation

 “The idea is to build as much pipeline as we can as soon as we can, so as soon as we have everything in place we can turn it on and get water down to the city of Thornton,” Koleber said.
 “We are going to have water flowing through this in the next few years.”